kodeah/p3Server/README.md

 * ``installWithVlcBackend_debian.sh``
 * ``installWithMpdBackend_debian.sh``

-Note that these scripts execute commands with sudo as well as download youtube-dl from the official youtube-dl site, which is **NOT part of the official debian repositories**.
+Note that these scripts execute commands with sudo as well as download and install yt-dlp, which is **NOT part of the official debian repositories**.
 Only do this at your own risk!

 ## Run the Application